 A Loan Agreement is a legally binding document that parties use when one lends money to the other.

-A loan contract involves two parties: a lender (the person lending money to someone else) and a borrower (the person receiving a loan).
+The parties that enter into a loan contract are a lender (the person loaning money to someone else) and a borrower (the person receiving a loan).

 A Loan Agreement can either be secured or unsecured: